Lavinia989/DS5690_Proxy_Paper_Presentation/README.md

 ## Critical Analysis
 ### Overlooked Aspects by the Authors
 #### Model Upper Limit
 The paper does not fully address the inherent limitations of the base large language model (LLM).
 It posits that Proxy-Tuning can effectively steer the output of the LLM towards the desired knowledge domain.
 However, it underestimates the "upper limit" of the LLM's capability.
-If the base model cannot generate the correct answer within a reasonable number of attempts, the effectiveness of logit adjustment becomes negligible.
-This suggests a need for clearer acknowledgment of the base model's knowledge constraints.
+If the base large model cannot generate the correct answer within a reasonable number of attempts, the effectiveness of logit adjustment becomes negligible.
+This suggests a need for clearer acknowledgment of the base large model's knowledge constraints.

 ### Areas for Further Development
 #### Delving into the "Black Box"